city-super/MatrixCity/MatrixCityPlugin/docs/Render-Data.md

     - Search `light` in `Outliner`, including sky light and directional light.
     ![Search_light](figures/Search_light.png)

-    - In our paper, we set the directional light invisible.
+    - In our paper, we set the directional light invisible, ie. `Visible` as False.
     ![Invisible_directional_light](figures/Invisible_directional_light.png)

     - In your work, you can set the directional light visible.
 After selecting the asset, you can adjust the light intensity, angle, color and so on for both sky light and directional light in the `Details` panel.